freenas/freenas-docs/userguide/system.rst

 * **Status:** click this button to see the status of the boot devices.
   :numref:`Figure %s <status_boot_dev_fig>`,
   shows only one boot device, which is *ONLINE*.

+.. note:: Using :guilabel:`Clone` to clone the active boot environment functions the same as using :guilabel:`Create`.

 .. _status_boot_dev_fig: